Training and Pupillage Award

 A pupil’s work is varied and challenging.
 Much of it is commercial in nature and we have a training programme which is designed to prepare our pupils for starting in practice as a junior commercial barrister, as well as complying with the BSB’s requirements .
 Pupils are called upon to complete specific pieces of work for members, particularly Silks.
 In this way, pupils will get to know and be known by members and experience the full spectrum of work done here.
 Much time is spent reading papers and preparing pleadings and advices.
 Notes on specific questions of law are often required.
 The work is reviewed and discussed with the pupil supervisor and a pupil can expect to accompany a supervisor to trials, appeals and, more frequently, interlocutory hearings.
 If pupils wish to experience particular areas of work, that can usually be arranged.

 It is unusual for our pupils to get work of their own during pupillage and we discourage paid advocacy work prior to the tenancy decision because we think it is more important for pupils to learn in chambers during the pupillage year.
 However, after pupillage, we place a heavy emphasis on opportunities for advocacy work for junior tenants.
 It is vital that junior tenants appear in court on a regular basis on appropriate cases at this stage in their careers.
 Fountain Court Chambers leads opportunities in this area as we have a dedicated clerk whose principal role is to obtain and clerk simple advocacy work for the most junior tenants.
 In recent years, we have been very successful in deepening and broadening our range of this type of advocacy work.

-All questions about pupillage at Fountain Court Chambers should be directed to Eliza Jacobson our pupillage assistant.
+All questions about pupillage at Fountain Court Chambers should be directed to Chelsea Finnegan our pupillage assistant.